Table of contents:

 Handshakes and hugs are out.
 Real estate agents that survive must get with the program.
 The most important advertising for any business has now become Google Ads.

-In this post, we tell you what you must know to generate real estate leads using google ads (formerly Google AdWords) for real estate.
+In this post, we tell you what you must know how to get real estate leads using google ads (formerly Google AdWords) for real estate.
 This will help you become one of the winners in the ever-evolving real estate industry.

-Should you invest time and money in Google AdWords?
+Should you invest time and money in Google Ads in 2023?

 Some real estate agents prefer to do everything on their own.
 They don’t want to sign-up with a service to help them advertise on Facebook or create Google Ad Campaigns.

-Those real estate agents could discover that they’re spending much more time working on their Facebook and Google advertising campaigns than they had hoped.
+Those real estate agents could discover that they’re spending much more time working on their realtor facebook ads and Google advertising campaigns than they had hoped.

-As Jon Clark wrote in 2018 about real estate agent Google Ads, “It’s hard to land a spot on Google’s first page and above the fold with SEO alone.”
+As Jon Clark wrote in 2018 about real estate agent Google Ads, “It’s hard to land a spot on Google’s first page and above the fold with SEO (Search Engine Optimization) alone.”
 Clark then wrote about the reasons why real estate agents find it difficult to create effective Google Ad Campaigns.

 - Real estate is a local product